jepstein-eagle/adaptable/packages/adaptable-react-aggrid/README.md

 - **onAdaptableReady: (adaptableApi: AdaptableApi, vendorGrid: GridOptions)**

-An Adaptable event giving you access to the *AdaptableApi* object.
+An Adaptable event giving you access to 2 objects:
+1. The *AdaptableApi* object.
 The api contains hundreds of methods providing full, safe, runtime access to all the functionality in AdapTable.
 Also gives access to the underlying ag-Grid instance object.
 See [Developer Documentation](https://api.adaptabletools.com/interfaces/_api_adaptableapi_.adaptableapi) for more details.

+2. The VendorGrid being used - in this case GridOptions.

 - **render|children: ({ grid, adaptable}) => ReactNode**